Meet Your Local Kidney Expert

 Another important job of the kidneys is to monitor and regulate certain body functions.
 An enzyme called renin is secreted by the kidneys to control blood pressure.
 A hormone called erythropoietin tells the bone marrow to make red blood cells, and one called calcitriol helps to keep bones strong.

-Inside each kidney is approximately one million tiny filtering units called nephrons.
+Inside each kidney is approximately 1 million tiny filtering units called nephrons.
 Each nephron has a glomerulus and tubules.
 The glomerulus is a series of specialized capillary loops where water and small particles are filtered from the blood.
 The waste and extra fluids then travel through the tube-like structure of the tubules where several processes take place to turn those fluids into urine.
 The tubules lead to the collecting duct where the urine is drained into a funnel-shaped sac called the renal pelvis.
 Each kidney has a ureter that connects the renal pelvis to the bladder.
 The urine from the kidneys flows down the ureters into the bladder and is then passed out of the body through the urethra.

 Call 1-800-424-6589 now to talk to one of our placement specialists.